 Breast taboo

-In North America and in many other westernized countries woman's breasts are a taboo: they are supposed to be hidden.
-Exposing woman's breasts in public is considered shameful and inappropriate ("indecent exposure") even on beaches or while breastfeeding.
-In other words, breasts - or at least the nipple - are supposed to be covered at all times.
+In North America and in many other westernized countries a woman's breasts are a taboo: they are supposed to be hidden.
+Exposing woman's breasts in public is considered shameful and inappropriate ("indecent exposure") even on beaches, or while breastfeeding.
+In other words, breasts—or at least the nipple—are supposed to be covered at all times.

-However, while exposing breasts in public is a 'no-no', children often see breasts (although never the nipples) displayed in a sexually provocative fashion on television, in print media and at magazines.
-Breasts are emphasized big time in the media and advertisements, who signal to our young people that breasts are a sexual object, and only beautiful when big and protruding.
+However, while exposing breasts in public is a “no-no”, children and young people often see breasts (although practically never the nipples) displayed in a sexually provocative fashion on television, on the Internet, and in magazines.
+Breasts are actually emphasized in the advertisements, which signals to our young people that breasts are a sexual object, and supposedly only "beautiful" when big and protruding.

-But we know big breasts is a fallacy since women in ads and movies use push-up bras and breast enlargement to artificially 'enhance' the way their breasts look like.
-Just think: if young girls continually see this propaganda without a balancing view of natural naked breasts, it is no wonder they also start seriously worrying about the size and shape of their breasts even to the point of suicide!
+However, we know that the larger breasts in the media is often just a FALLACY, since the models and actors use push-up bras and breast enlargement to artificially enhance the way their breasts look.
+Besides that, the photographs are always airbrushed to look just "right."
+Just think: if young girls continually see this propaganda without a balancing view of natural naked breasts, it is no wonder they also start seriously worrying about the size and shape of their own breasts—even to the point of suicide!

 And women do greatly worry about their breast size as proven by the huge amount of augmentation surgeries: according to American Society of Aesthetic Plastic Surgery, in 2006 383,336 women had a breast augmentation.
-The same year, cosmetic surgeries were up 446% from the year 1997.
+This number was 318,123 for the year 2010 (down possibly because of economic downturn).

 "Even at the age of 27, I have probably seen only 10 or 15 pairs of real breasts.
 Most of my knowledge about breasts comes from movies and magazines.
 But actresses use body doubles to give the illusion of a more "perfect" body, and photographs of models have been airbrushed to remove any "unsightly" bumps or discoloration. ...